Andrew-Chen-Wang/django-3.0-private-messaging/README.md

 Note 3: Debugging messages are shown in your terminal/cmd.

 Note 4: If I've said anything wrong here (most likely since I'm also just learning with y'all!), please let me know in a GitHub issue and ping me.
 Good luck learning!

+Note 5: Getting the user from the WebSocket came from Django channel's source code: https://github.com/django/channels/blob/master/channels/auth.py
+    - Within a WS scope is the user's session ID
+    - When implementing this for mobile, your header needs to include a JWT token.

 ### FAQ